christianb93/ctOS/README.md

 * A simple user-space command line utility
 * A basic POSIX compatible C library

 I did also port a few tools (dash, wget, elvis) in that past, but this requires a cross-build toolchain and I have not yet found the time to set this up again, so I will probably make this available in a separate repository at a later point in time.
+The screenshot below, by the way, shows elvis running in ctOS on an QEMU emulator and editing `main.c` of the kernel code.

+![ctOS Elvis][4]

 **Running**